Skip to main content

 Doula Registration Length

-You will be listed on the Doula Registry for three years from the date your name was first added to the registry, if you maintain your doula certification with an approved certifying organization.
-The expiration date of your doula certification will be on the List of Registered Doulas.
+You will be listed on the Doula Registry for three years from the date your name is added to the registry, if you maintain your doula certification with a designated DCO.
+The expiration date of your DCO will be on the List of Registered Doulas.

 Doula Renewal